Category: Railroad Ties

 When others need help, even if they don’t realize it themselves, it’s usually not the kind I can give or even what’s wanted; this for me is a lifelong lesson.
 My father’s years of hoarding confounded me; the desperate need to cling unsafely to an independent life is a common challenge for adult children of elderly parents.
 Knowing that my father routinely drove in well in excess of the speed limit at 90 years old while listening to Big Band music at max volume scared me to death.
 I worried about him and the people he might harm.
 I knew his reflexes had slowed considerably, despite his denials.
 Instead of calling an exterminator to deal with the massive colony of yellow jackets he found in his living room ceiling, he hauled in a ladder from the garage, climbed up and shot an entire can of Raid into the hole in the ceiling.
 “You could have gotten killed.”
 I said, baffled.
 “I’m very careful,” he replied.
 A 91 year old climbing a ladder—alone—is reckless; but to kill yellow jackets?!
-He could have fallen, broken a hip, or been stung to death, and (since he refused an emergency call service) nobody would have known for days.
+He could have fallen, broken a hip, or been stung to death, and (since he refused to wear an emergency call device) nobody would have known for days.
 Despite these risks, he carried on.

 People don’t want to be helped, at least not in the way you want to help them.
 This for me is a hard lesson.
 As Norman MacLean said in A River Runs Through It, “So it is that we can seldom help anybody.
 Either we don’t know what part to give or maybe we don’t like to give any part of ourselves.
 Then, more often than not, the part that is needed is not wanted.
 And even more often, we do not have the part that is needed.”
 With deep love and compassion for family and friends, I want to prevent their suffering, which in the end may bring us both more distress.